top of page

 Real Career Pivot Stories from Aotearoa

 New directions rarely arrive fully formed.
-They take shape through low-risk experiments - a summer job, a short course, a side project, a conversation, or following an interest simply because it feels right.
+They take shape through low-risk experiments.
+This could be a summer job, a short course, a side project, a conversation, or following an interest simply because it feels right.

 What happens when people back their strengths, trust their transferable skills, and take that first step?
 The stories below offer three very real examples from Aotearoa.